dotnet/csharpstandard/standard/types.md

 ## §Generics-and-nullable-placeholder More nullable context text

-This is a placeholder for text that will be added in the clause on "nullable context" described in `#1124`.
+> This is a placeholder for text that will be added in the clause on "nullable context" described in `#1124`.
 I'll rebase and edit once that's done.

-The distinction between the null states “maybe null” and “maybe default” is subtle and applies to type parameters.
-A type parameter `T` that has the state “maybe null” means the value is in the domain of valid values for `T`; however, that valid value may include `null`.
-A “maybe default” state means that the value may be outside the valid domain of values for `T`.

-> *Example*:
->
-> <!-- Example: {template:"code-in-class-lib-without-using", name:"TypeParameters", ignoredWarnings:["CS0219"]} -->
-> ```csharp
-> #nullable enable
-> // The value t here has the state "maybe null".
-It's possible for T to be instantiated
-> // with string?, in which case null would be within the domain of valid values here.
-The
-> // assumption though is the value provided here is within the valid values of T. Hence
-> // if T is `string` then null will not be a value, just as we assume that null is not
-> // provided for a normal string parameter
-> void M<T>(T t)
-> {
->     // if `T` is a `string`, `t` is not null.
->     // There is no guarantee that default(T) is within the valid values for T hence the
->     // state *must* be "maybe default" and hence local must be T?
->     // For example, default(string) is null, which must be assigned to a string?
->     T? local = default(T);
-> }
-> ```
->
-> *end example*
+- Add the note for *maybe default*:

+> *Note:* The *maybe default* state is used with unconstrained type parameters when the type is a non-nullable type, such as `string` and the expression `default(T)` is the null value.
+Because null is not in the domain for the non-nullable type, the state is maybe default. *end note*

+Add to rules on types and nullable context flags:

+When the *annotations* flag is disabled:

-The `class?` constraint generates a warning when the `annotations` flag is false.
+- The `class?` constraint generates a warning.

-- For any reference type `T`, the annotation `?` in `T?` makes `T?` a nullable type, whereas the unannotated `T` is non-nullable.

-When the nullable annotation context is enabled, the compiler shall recognize these intents.
-When the nullable annotation context is disabled, the compiler shall ignore these intents, thereby treating `T` and `T?` in the same (nullable) manner, and generate a warning.
-(The latter scenario was the only one that existed prior to the addition of nullable reference types.)